 In addition to completing the designated coursework, those applying for the doctoral dissertation examinations must publish at least one academic paper in an international journal that includes the content of the dissertation to be submitted.
 Doctoral dissertation examinations are mainly reviewed in the Physical Science field but may be reviewed in other fields, such as the Life Science field, depending on the specialty of the doctoral dissertation research.
 In addition, at least one expert from another research institution (external reviewer) will participate in the peer review of doctoral dissertations.
 Moreover, students are required to deliver an oral presentation and answer questions at a public dissertation presentation organized by the program.
-Those who pass these examinations are awarded the degree of Doctor of Philosophy (Japanese: Rigaku program, students can obtain a master's degree if certain conditions are satisfied.
+Those who pass these examinations are awarded the degree of Doctor of Philosophy (Japanese : Rigaku理学 or Gakujutsu学術).
+In the five-year doctoral program, students can obtain a master's degree if certain conditions are satisfied.